Menno Simons: Priesthood and brother's death

 He was ordained as a Roman Catholic priest in 1515 or 1516 in Utrecht.
 He was then appointed chaplain in his father's village Pingjum (1524).

 Around 1526 or 1527, questions surrounding the doctrine of transubstantiation caused Menno Simons to begin a serious and in-depth search of the Holy Scriptures, which he confessed he had not previously studied, despite being a priest.
-At this time he arrived at what some have termed an "evangelical humanist" position.
+Menno was not satisfied with the inconsistent answers which he got from Martin Luther, Martin Bucer and Heinrich Bullinger; he resolved to rely on Scripture alone, and from this time describes his preaching as "evangelical", not "sacramental".

 Menno's first knowledge of the concept of "rebaptism", which he said "sounded very strange to me", came in 1531 after hearing of the beheading of Sicke Freerks Snijder at Leeuwarden for being "rebaptized" ("Snijder", meaning "tailor", was probably not the family name, since Freerks is the patronym form of Freerk and Sicke was, in fact, a tailor by trade).
 A renewed search of the scriptures left Menno Simons believing that infant baptism is not in the Bible.
 He discussed the issue with his pastor, searched the Church Fathers, and read the works of Martin Luther and Heinrich Bullinger.
+At some point, he also read some of Erasmus of Rotterdam's writings, which affected his views of Christian life and church.
 While still pondering the issue, he was transferred to Witmarsum.
 Here he came into direct contact with Anabaptists, preaching and practicing "believer's baptism".
 Later, some of the Münsterite disciples came there as well.
 While he regarded them as misled and fanatical, he was drawn to their zeal and their views of the Bible, the Church, and discipleship.